PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 #### Optional build script options

+Optional build script options can be used to improve the development process.

+##### Cache downloaded source artifacts

 The build process involves the download of many source artifacts.
 It is possible to cache downloaded source artifacts between successive builds.
 In practice the cache mechanism is considered to be robust for successive builds.
 It should not be used for parallel builds.
 For example, to designate a directory to hold cached downloads between successive builds, pass the --downloaddir option to `run-me.sh`:
 ```